 After further refuelling on 13/14 January, and despite being impeded by strong winds, the carrierborne aircraft flew flew fighter sorties and attacked targets in southern Formosa, the Pescadores islands group and the Chinese province of Fukien on 15 January.
 The Japanese destroyers Hatakaze and Tsuga, the landing ship T-14, one transport and one tanker were sunk for the loss of 12 US aircraft.

-On 16 January the carrierborne aircraft attacked targets along China’s south coast between Hong Kong and Hainan and, for the loss of 27 of their own number, sank two ships and damaged five escort vessels.
+On 16 January the carrierborne aircraft attacked targets along China’s southern coast between Hong Kong and Hainan and, for the loss of 27 of their own number, sank two ships and damaged five escort vessels.
 Adverse weather was a severe hindrance to US operations, and the planned refuelling at a location to the west of Luzon, which began on 17 January, had to be interrupted on the following day because of heavy seas.
 When the refuelling had been completed on 19 January, the US force returned through the Luzon Strait on Nimitz’s orders.

 On 21 January there followed a new attack on Formosan targets, and in 1,164 sorties the US warplanes destroyed 104 Japanese aircraft, sank 10 merchant ships, and damaged the destroyer Harukaze and escort destroyers Kashi and Sugi as well as two landing ships.
 In Japanese air attacks, one aeroplane hit Langley and a single kamikaze struck Ticonderoga.
 An attack by seven kamikaze and six fighter aircraft was intercepted by the fighter cover from Cowpens.
 In a second attack by eight kamikaze aircraft escorted by five fighters, there were single hits on Ticonderoga and Maddox.
 A returning US bomber lost a bomb when landing on Hancock, which was badly damaged in the resulting explosion, and lost 205 dead and 351 injured.
 Ticonderoga withdrew, escorted by two cruisers and three destroyers.